Finding a Top Financial Advisor Firm in Garden City, New York

 Cornerstone Professional Advisor Services Background

 Cornerstone Professional Advisor Services first opened up shop in 2001.
 It is equally owned by principals David Kelly, Alfonso Figliolia and Steven Madonna.
-The firm has 18 advisors in its employ, 10 of whom are certified public accountants (CPAs) and two of whom are certified financial planners (CFP).
+The firm's advisors hold certifications like certified public accountant (CPA) and certified financial planner (CFP).

 Cornerstone Professional Advisor Services Investment Philosophy